 Hi Everyone,

 I had almost forgotten that I was a Vietnamese refugee in 1989.
-In the process of writing about me for this blog, my memories flooded back to me vividly as it just happened yesterday.
-The unforgettable event that has shaped and changed my life forever was the night when I left my country in 1986.
-Right after the dinner, my mom secretly told me that I needed to escape the country so that I could save the whole family in the future.
-I did not have much time to understand anything.
-I didn’t even know why my mother picked me and not my two older brothers.
-I guess she probably needed them to stay and take care of her and the whole family.
+In the process of writing about myself for this blog, my memories flooded back to me vividly, as if it had just happened yesterday.
+The unforgettable event that shaped and changed my life forever was the night I left my country in 1986.
+Since my father had worked for the US government before 1975, after the communists took over South Vietnam, he was imprisoned for 10 years in the North, and our property was confiscated.
+My mother struggled to feed my six brothers and sisters, and on top of that, we were bullied because of my father’s work with the US government.
+Right after dinner, my mom secretly told me that I needed to escape the country to save our family in the future.
+I didn’t have much time to understand anything, and I didn’t even know why my mother picked me and not my two older brothers.
+I guess she probably needed them to stay and take care of her and the rest of the family.

 Thank you for reading.
-Have a great day and be kind to one another !
+Have a great day, and be kind to one another!

 Hoang Nguyen